Surprisingly many worn forks on the shop floor

 - Don't lift loads that are too heavy for your forks.
 The maximum capacity per fork is stated on the side of the fork back.

-- Install your forks in a correct manner.
+- Install your forks in the correct manner.

 - Never drag the forks across the floor.